-MSDE's consumer education website is Marylandchild.org.
-The website provides detailed information for parents seeking to obtain a child care scholarship, as well as meeting all requirements of the guidance given in the checklist provided by the Office of Child Care within the Department of Human Services.
+MSDE issued a contract to a vendor to develop its consumer education website.
+The website, expected to be launched by September 30, 2018, will have detailed information for parents seeking to obtain a child care subsidy, as well as meeting all requirements of the guidance given in the checklist provided by the Office of Child Care within the Department of Health and Human Services.